 Winterim courses are open to WELS pastors and pastors in fellowship with the WELS.
 Tuition costs, registration fees, and course selections will be posted on the seminary's website (www.wls.wels.net) on or about October 15.
 Interested pastors may register by contacting the faculty secretary (heislerd@wls.wels.net).
-Pastors may take Winterim courses for credit which can be applied to a summer quarter degree program.
+Pastors may take Winterim courses for credit which can be applied to a continuing education degree program.
 If there is room in the dormitory, housing will be made available for those enrolled in a course(s).
 Contact the seminary for availability.

-The dates for Winterim in the 2014-15 academic year are January 5-16, 2015.
+The dates for Winterim in the 2015-16 academic year are January 4-15, 2016.